Overview of Report Policies in Acunetix 360

 - From the main menu, select Policies > Report Policies.

-From this page, you can view, clone, edit or delete any listed policy.
+From this page, you can view, clone, edit, delete, or export to CSV any listed policy.
 Admin users with permission can manage their team member's Report Policies.
 This means that if a Report Policy is private but belongs to your team member, you can still view, edit, delete and clone that policy.